lemonyte/dff/readme.md

 ## Usage
 Download the project files and extract the `dff.exe` file from `duplicate-file-finder/Python/dist`.
 Run the `dff.exe` file and enter a directory you would like to scan for duplicate files.
 It is recommended to scan only user-specific files such as your `Documents` folder, as scanning your entire disk including the Windows operating system will take a long time and produce a very large output file filled with system file names.
 After the program is finished it will create an output file named `dff_output.txt` in the directory you specified.
 The output file is formatted as a list of dictionaries, with each dictionary containing a list of files matching a hash and size.
 Note: This program does not automatically delete any files.
 It is up to the user to delete any files that are actually not needed.
+## Variants
+This program has 3 variants:
+* Python
+* Java (in progress)
+* C# (in progress)

+All 3 variants do the same thing, but were made using different programming languages.
 ## How It Works
 The program has 3 stages of filtering:
 1. Sort files by size